Powered by Coverage.com (NPN: 19966249)

 Compare the best home insurance companies in Florida for 2024

-Finding the best homeowners insurance can be a challenge, especially in Florida’s turbulent property insurance market.
+Finding the best homeowners insurance in Florida can be a challenge due to the state’s turbulent property insurance market.
 Bankrate can help.
-Our insurance editorial team (which includes industry professionals and licensed insurance agents) uses our decades of combined experience along with our proprietary premium data from Quadrant Information Services, customer satisfaction ratings from J.D.
-Power and financial strength ratings from AM Best to reveal the best home insurance companies in Florida for 2024.
+Our insurance editorial team (which includes industry professionals and licensed insurance agents) uses our combined experience along with proprietary premium data from Quadrant Information Services, customer satisfaction ratings from J.D.
+Power and financial strength ratings from AM Best to reveal the best home insurance companies in Florida for September 2024.

-Because Florida homes face unique risks, coverage from these carriers may be limited based on an insurance company's eligibility criteria, which can include restrictions in certain ZIP codes, homes of a certain age and homes lacking specific safety features, like wind mitigation measures.
-Bankrate’s editorial team confirmed these five Florida homeowners insurance companies are actively writing new policies, but the situation in the Florida home insurance market is rapidly changing.
+Because Florida homes face certain risks, coverage may be limited based on an insurance company's eligibility criteria, which can include restrictions related to certain ZIP codes, homes of a specific age and homes lacking safety features, like wind mitigation measures.
+Bankrate’s editorial team confirmed these four Florida homeowners insurance companies are actively writing new policies, but note that the Florida home insurance market is rapidly changing.

 801